 |Completed in March 1941

-On 16 Mar, 1942, the Atlantic Sun (Master Robert Linwood Montague) departed Beaumont, Texas, en route to Marcus Hook, Pennsylvania with a load of 156.840 barrels of crude oil.
-On 21 March, the unescorted tanker was spotted by U-124 (Mohr) off the Beaufort Sea Buoy in 33°34N/77°25W but could not get into a favorable firing position because of the tankerīs speed of 15 knots.
+On 16 Mar 1942, the Atlantic Sun (Master Robert Linwood Montague) departed Beaumont, Texas, en route to Marcus Hook, Pennsylvania with a load of 156.840 barrels of crude oil.
+On 21 March, the unescorted tanker was spotted by U-124 (Mohr) off the Beaufort Sea Buoy in 33°34N/77°25W but could not get into a favorable firing position because of the tanker´s speed of 15 knots.
 As a last resort, Mohr fired a torpedo at about 4000 yards at 10.05 hours.
 This torpedo struck on the starboard side in the forward tank but did not severely damage the ship.
 The Atlantic Sun reached Beaufort, North Carolina under own power to recieve temporary repairs.
 None of the crew of eight officers, 32 men and five armed guards (she was armed with one 5in and four .30cal guns) reported any injuries.

-|Notes on loss|
+|Notes on event

-The Atlantic Sun (Master William B. Longtin) had developed engine trouble and straggled from the convoy ON-165.
-At 10.00 hours on 15 Feb, 1943, the tanker tried to catch up with the convoy when struck by two torpedoes from U-607 on the port side 150 miles off Cape Race.
+The Atlantic Sun (Master William B. Longtin) had developed engine trouble and straggled from convoy ON-165.
+At 10.00 hours on 15 February 1943 the tanker tried to catch up with convoy when struck by two torpedoes from U-607 on the port side about 150 miles off Cape Race.
 The first torpedo split the ship in half abaft the midships house and the other blew a large hole in the bow.
 The forward section sank in 20 minutes.
 The after section appeared sound enough to be taken into port under power.
 After the ship broke in two, 22 men led by the chief officer abandoned the after section.
 They returned two hours later and re-boarded the after part of the ship, going below to change clothing.
 30 minutes later, with the men still below, a third torpedo from U-607 struck near the stern post, causing the stern to sink 30 minutes later.

-|Crewlists||We have listing of 68 people who were on this vessel|
+|We have details of 69 people who were on board.